 Why eat a plant based diet?

-As more research is done, and plant based/vegan diets become more popular you will start to see the huge benefits for yourself.
-If you are in training, and even if you’re not, eating a more alkaline plant based diet will have huge benefits on your health and vitality.
+As more research is done and plant based/vegan diets become more popular we start to see a bigger picture emerging of the HUGE benefits this diet can have on your health and longevity.
+Whether you’re in training or not, eating a more alkaline plant based diet will have many benefits on your general health and vitality.

-The anti inflammatory effects of plant foods will be something you will notice very quickly in terms of your health and fitness.
-You will not feel as achy after exercise and you will recover more quickly.
-In fact some of the world leading athletes eat plant based and get their best ever times because of it.
+The anti inflammatory effects of plant foods will be something you’ll notice very quickly, especially in terms of your health and fitness levels.
+You will notice that you don’t feel so achy after exercise and you will recover more quickly than before, which is due to less inflammation.
+In fact some of the worlds leading athletes eat a plant based diet and get their best ever times and higher endurance because of it.

-Iron Man champion Brendan Brazier is one of these athletes, and he has written many books on the subject making this a fact that cannot be denied.
-In fact, the guy is mostly a RAW VEGAN, which is obviously another level for many of us, but goes to show just what the body is capable of when given the ‘perfect fuel’.
+Iron Man champion Brendan Brazier is one of these athletes and has written many books on the subject, making this a fact that just cannot be argued with.
+Actually, this guy is mostly a RAW VEGAN, which is obviously another level for mot of us but goes to show just what the body is capable of when given the ‘perfect fuel’.
+His book ‘The Thrive Diet’ is definitely worth a read and is the book that not only helped me to understand my body and its issues, but also set me on my own plant based journey.

 Incorporating more plant foods into your diet: